math2001/notes/linux/file-system.md

 ## Mounting

-Mounting "binds" some device's file structure on a regular file tree.
-Any manipulation of the file tree will be replicated (maybe with a delay, ie flush) onto the real device.

-For example, to mount a USB key, first find it in `/dev/sd*` where `*` is usually a letter (a, b, c, ...).
-Let's say in this case it's `d`

-Then, you select the partition (// is it a partition?), so that'll be `/dev/sdd1` (the USB will probably only have one partition)

 ```
 $ sudo mkdir /mnt/myusbkey
 $ sudo mount /dev/sdd1 /mnt/myusbkey
 $ ls /mnt/myusbkey
 [myusbkey's content!]
 ```

-The folder to mount to (mount point?) must already exist before mounting.

 To unmount (unbind the virtual file structure with the actual device):